Hear the difference: Using CrumplePop's WindRemover

 Recording Correctly Saves You From Headaches Later On

 I can’t stress enough the importance of high-quality raw audio material.
-A professional microphone and the appropriate recording environment not only will give you more professional results but also save you a lot of time and hassles in the long run.
+If you want to record high quality audio, a professional microphone and the appropriate recording environment not only will give you better results but also save you a lot of time and hassle in the long run.

-Most likely, you’ll have to make a lot of trial and error before coming up with the perfect recording settings.
-Many variables are involved, so sticking to a specific setup or audio recording equipment for all situations is definitely not a wise choice.
+There will be a lot of trial and error before coming up with the perfect recording settings.
+Many variables are involved, so sticking to a specific setup or audio recording equipment for all situations is definitely unwise.

 Good luck, and stay creative!